kuunidoll/intro-P/README.md

-# intro-P
-hiii im kuni or vivi
-im 16 and sapphic im audhd with anxiety woow !! use he/him with me only,she/her if close im a big yuri enjoyer any type unless itz illegal . my main interests are kiamei, ggz//hi3 in general, my ocs , cthulhu mythos and albedo. anyone can int just basic dni and under 15 !! . i dont play pt anymore alot so when i do im alone or with a friend but im mostly alone so int ig i can be dry if im having a bad day. also if i have DNI on my name respect it.
+intro

+vivi or kuni | 16 | scara/n irl <3

+i use he/him only.

+im audhd with dop and anxiety disorder.

+note : bcs of my anxiety i may be really dry sometimes or just not talking , i prefer to play pt with my friends or family than random people. if u see me alone im in the menu making a skin so pls w2i or u can just cuddle i dont mind. just pls dni if u are under 15 and ofc basic dni .

+ps i love my wife ilysm my star u make my day , u are my world ♡